SoTrx/function-pdf-to-jpeg/README.md

 ## Configuration

-This function uses a single variable called **DataStorage**.
-In the app dashboard, select "Configuration" and provide a value for DataStorage (The Storage Account access key).
+This function uses two variables called **InputStorage** and **OutputStorage**.
+In the app dashboard, select "Configuration" and provide a value for both InputStorage and OutputStorage (The Storage Accounts access key).
+Both variable can designate the same Azure Data Storage

 See the [application settings documentation](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings#settings).